AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/12.Problems caused by using a Restricted Mode profile/docs.en.md

 ---

 The owners of phones, tablets, or TVs running the Android 7+ operating system might face the problem caused by using **a profile with Restricted Mode**.
 If you have such a profile, **AdGuard**, like other applications that use VPN, gets restrictions on selective filtering of VPN traffic.
 As a result, AdGuard cannot launch protection in a **local VPN mode**.
-Also, one of the reasons for this situation may be using **Dual app/Dual manager profile** on your gadget.
+Also, one of the reasons for this situation may be using **Dual app/Dual manager profile** on your device.
 Below are described the recommendations that you can apply when this problem occurs.

 #### Problem solution options